agileox/assignmentSpark/README.md

 - [Method]

 # Description
-The assignment has been split into 4 questions; I had been given 2 sets of data
+The assignment has been split into 4 questions; I had been given 2 sets of data as below:

 flightData.csv